MBanerjea/Telomere_genes/README.md

 # Telomere_genes
-Data wrangling to obtain telomere targets for Thesis 2025:
+Data wrangling to obtain telomere targets for Ph.D.
+Thesis 2025:

 CBC1 RRP6 KO table was obtained from Kuai et al., 2005.
 Kupiec list was obtained from Peretz et al., 2022.